-“The years of inspection reports (Here are the Inspection Reports in PDF.) leave little doubt that the Boar’s Head plant’s food safety plan must have been non-existent, “ said food safety attorney, Bill Marler.
-“It is hard to wrap your head around how food could be produced in these conditions by this company and under the gaze of FSIS inspectors,” added Marler.
+“The years of inspection reports (here) leave little doubt that the Boar’s Head plant’s food safety plan must have been nonexistent,“ said food safety attorney Bill Marler.
+“It is hard to wrap my head around how food could be produced in these conditions by this company and under the gaze of FSIS inspectors."

-It is time for the U.S. House of Representatives and U.S. Senate committees use their authority to get to the bottom of the Boar’s Head Listeria Outbreak that has sickened at least 57, killing 9 to date.
+It is time for the U.S. House of Representatives and U.S. Senate committees to use their authority to get to the bottom of the Boar’s Head Listeria outbreak that has sickened at least 57, killing nine to date.

 The Federal Meat Inspection Act of 1906 is an American law that makes it illegal to adulterate or misbrand meat and meat products being sold as food and ensures that meat and meat products are slaughtered and processed under strictly regulated sanitary conditions.